 - develop your communication skills through essays, technical report writing and oral presentations

 It is possible to study for most of our honours degrees in three years if you have the required grades and subjects as listed in the Entry Requirements section.
 You study levels 2-4 below.
-There are definite advantages to considering this route as the time needed to study is reduced by one year which enables you to start working and earning earlier.

 Typical Degree Programme

 Level 1 provides the fundamental grounding that you need to become a psychologist:

 The module provides an overview over the core areas of contemporary Psychology.
 Lectures will introduce the student to the history and current questions of Psychology in areas such as Social and Developmental Psychology, Cognition, Abnormal and Biological Psychology.
 The module also provides an introduction to methods in psychological research.

 This module provides a further introduction to three areas in Psychology.
 In the section on Social Psychology the course will explore the ways in which individuals interact with each other and behave in groups.
 The module will also cover the area of Individual Differences where particular attention will be paid to the aspect of personality.
 Finally, the section on Cognition and Perception will explore the process of perception, memory and attention.
 The module will also further develop psychological research skills through participation in practical projects, the study of the principles of experimental design and some basic statistical analyses.